 How Does a Turtle or Tortoise Catch a Cold?

-The most common reason a turtle or tortoise gets a respiratory infection is due to its environment being too cold.
+One of the most common reasons a turtle or tortoise gets a respiratory infection is due to its environment being too cold.
 Cold temperatures in a turtle enclosure are often due to:

 - A drafty window or door